Connecting to the ThousandEyes Virtual Appliance Using SSH (Mac/Linux)

 The first time you connect to the target virtual appliance, your system will note that the identity has been added.

 It is strongly recommended that you use static IP addresses for agents in this circumstance, in order to prevent host key checking problems.
-When you connect, you'll get a warning similar to the one below:
+When you connect, you'll see a warning similar to the one below:

 Once you accept, you're locked into using that IP address unless you modify your list of known hosts.
 After adding the host, you'll be directed to the home directory of the ThousandEyes VA user.